theupdateframework/taps/tap4.md

 # Security Analysis

-This TAP allows users to assign targets to one or more repositories.
+This TAP allows users to map targets to one or more repositories.
 However, it does not change the way TUF verifies metadata for any one repository.
 Each repository continues to be treated as it was previously, with TUF